Førde Municipality

-Førde is a former municipality in the county of Sogn og Fjordane, Norway.
-It was located in the traditional district of Sunnfjord.
-The administrative center was the town of Førde which in 2016 had 10,255 inhabitants.
-Other villages in Førde municipality included Bruland, Holsen, Moskog, and Haukedalen.
-The Øyrane area in the town of Førde was a large industrial/commercial area for the region.
+Førde is a former municipality in the old Sogn og Fjordane county, Norway.
+The 586 km2 municipality existed from 1838 until its dissolution in 2020.
+The area is now part of Sunnfjord Municipality in the traditional district of Sunnfjord in Vestland county.
+The administrative centre was the town of Førde.
+Some notable villages in the municipality included Bruland, Holsen, Moskog, and Haukedalen.
+The Øyrane area within the town of Førde was a large industrial/commercial area for the region.

+Prior to its dissolution in 2020, the 585.96 km2 municipality was the 190th largest by area out of the 422 municipalities in Norway.
+Førde Municipality was the 93rd most populous municipality in Norway with a population of about 13,092.
+The municipality's population density was 22.3 PD/km2 and its population had increased by 10.6% over the previous 10-year period.

 The European Route E39 highway passed through the municipality, and it passed by the lake Holsavatnet.
 Førde Airport, Bringeland was the regional airport, located about 16 km from the town centre with flights that connect Oslo and Bergen with Førde.
-The airport was actually located in neighboring Gaular municipality, just south of the border.
+The airport was actually located in the neighboring Gaular Municipality, just south of the border.
 The largest hospital in Sogn og Fjordane county, Førde Central Hospital, and the regional offices of the Norwegian Broadcasting Corporation are located in the town.
 The International Førde Folk Music Festival is held each summer.
 The local newspaper is called Firda.